collaborationFactory/cplace-asc/README.md

       $ cplace-asc

   Options:
-      --plugin, -p <plugin>   Run for specified plugin (and dependencies) --watch, -w             Enable watching of source files (continuous compilation) --onlypre, -o           Run only preprocessing steps (like create tsconfig.json files) --clean, -c             Clean generated output folders at the beginning --threads, -t           Maximum number of threads to run in parallel --localonly, -l         Enable to not scan other directories than CWD for plugins --verbose, -v           Enable verbose logging
+        --plugin, -p <plugins>  Run for specified plugins (and dependencies) - comma separated list of plugin names --watch, -w             Enable watching of source files (continuous compilation) --onlypre, -o           Run only preprocessing steps (like create tsconfig.json files) --clean, -c             Clean generated output folders at the beginning --threads, -t           Maximum number of threads to run in parallel --localonly, -l         Enable to not scan other directories than CWD for plugins --noparents, -x         Enable to only run compilation on plugins in current repository (still scans for other sources to be present)
+        --packagejson, -j       Generate package.json files (if missing) in the root and each plugin that has assets --withYaml, -y          Generates TypeScript files from the OpenAPI YAML specification --verbose, -v           Enable verbose logging
-      --production, -P        Enable production mode (ignores test dependencies)
+        --production, -P        Enable production mode (ignores test dependencies and E2E)
 ```

 <table>